katrine-lombardo/Project-Sherpa/docs/database-structure.md

 | manager_id       | INTEGER           | The employee ID of the employee's manager (nullable for CEO or Founder roles) |

 ### Departments
-This table separates department as its own concern, given the need to be able to change department names and configuration frequently.
+The `departments` table separates department as its own concern, given the need to be able to change department names and configuration frequently.

 | Field            | Type              | Description                          |
 | ---------------- | ----------------- | ------------------------------------ |